 115.252 (d): A final decision shall be issued on the merits of any portion of the grievance alleging sexual abuse within 90 days of the initial filing of the grievance.
 Computation of the 90-day time period shall not include time consumed by individuals in the facility in preparing any administrative appeal.
 Facilities may claim an extension of time to respond (for good cause), of up to 70 days and shall notify the individual of the extension in writing.
 At any level of the administrative process, including the final level, if the individual does not receive a response within the time allotted for reply, including any properly noticed extension, the individual may consider the absence of the response to be a denial at the first level.
-The grievance system does not include notification of a date when the decision will be made.
+The agency grievance system does not provide the resident a date by which a decision will be made.